janegca/fem-challenges/13-loopstudios/README.md

    needs to appear and be fixed, just as on the desktop)
 1. when it opens, the 'x' can be scrolled off the top of the page

-AARGGGHHH ... need a rethink on spacing, padding for sections!!!
+✔️AARGGGHHH ... need a rethink on spacing, padding for sections!!!

+- FIXED this by adding Andy Bell's `full-bleed` utility class to `ls-Header` and `ls-Footer`, allowed the `ls` class to be used as the sizing wrapper for the page which meant I could remove max-width and padding from a number of the other classes